Ancient St Giles Hill

 Anglo-Saxon St Giles Hill

 The image below is a clip from the Hampshire section of "A Gazetteer of Early Anglo-Saxon Burial Sites" by Audrey Meaney (published in 1964).
 It lists some of the known Anglo-Saxon finds from St Giles Hill.
-Several finds are from inhumations and graves, the items are listed as being in Winchester Museum.
-I visited the archives of the museum service at Bar End to investigate.
-Some of the finds were located in the archives and some are displayed in the museum on the 1st floor.
+Many of the 19th C finds from St Giles Hill were donated to Winchester Museum (between 1850 and 1905).
+Most are metal objects that are kept in the sensitive store of the museum at Bar End and considering their age are reasonably well preserved.
+A few items are also on display in the City Museum on the 1st floor.
+This sword pommel is one of them.

 Excerpt form the publication a "Gazetteer of Early Anglo-Saxon Burial sites"